MetPX/sarracenia/doc/sr_subscribe.1.rst

 Will also result in the file being placed the same location.

 NOTE::
-    with strip, use of ? modifier (to prevent *greediness* ) is often helpful in regular expressions.
+    with **strip**, use of ? modifier (to prevent *greediness* ) is often helpful.
     It ensures the shortest match is used.

     For example, given a file name:  radar/PRECIP/GIF/WGJ/201312141900_WGJ_PRECIP_SNOW.GIF The expression:  .*?GIF   matches: radar/PRECIP/GIF
-    whereas the expression: .*GIF   matches the entire string.
+    whereas the expression: .*GIF   matches the entire name.

 The  **flatten**  option is use to set a separator character.
 The default value ( '/' )